ZASamm/Quiz-Forge/NJ-README.md

 ### Optional Features (Could-Haves)

-- **Custom Json Questions:** Additional customisation of the quiz can be done via the user submitting a custom JSON file
+- **Custom Json Questions:** Additional customisation of the quiz can be done via the user submitting a custom JSON file to allow the user choose their own questions and or revision topic

 <p align="center">
 <img src="assets/readMe Images/json-upload-modal.png" alt="Image of JSON Upload Modal">